ivanyapeter/react-starting-point/README.md

 The example will examine one aspect of react at a time.

-Slowly build up bit by bit to more complex features of react.
+Slowly build up bit by bit to more complex concept of react.

 Function component: Stateless Component.
 Presentation only component, does not have any state/logic.

 Class component: Component that has state.
 Could have logic and manage the data flow, presentational logic (show/hide)

+onClick handler need function reference not function call

 All the example bootstrap with create-react-app